How to draw perspective – One-Point Perspective

 Use the vanishing point to add some extra details to the image to make it more interesting.

 You can now shade the image.
 Make the window gaps black and think of the direction of light falling on the building.
-Emphasizing this will add to the 3D appearance.
+Emphasising this will add to the 3D appearance.

 This is one-point perspective.